joelhawksley/identity/components/slides.md

 ^ It looks like our output is being escaped!

+^ As it turns out, there view rendering is more than just string interpolation!

 ^ While it might be tempting to throw an html_safe on the end and call it a day, this is a bad, bad idea.

 ^ But wait, what if we just used the existing Rails template pipeline?